2022-Grp17-Fast-Histograms/Histogram_OpenCL_Library/README.md

 - histogram.hpp: Header file for the library
 - histogram.cpp: Source file for the library
+- histogram_kernel_intel.cl: Kernel file for the library for Intel GPU
-- histogram_kernel.cl: Kernel file for the library
+- histogram_kernel_nvidia.cl: Kernel file for the library for NVidia GPU
 - histogram_driver.hpp: Header file for the driver example
 - histogram_driver.cpp: Source file for the driver example